salahnomad/salahnomad.github.io/content/compass/index.md

 # The Compass: Frameworks for a Rooted Life
 ## Lost in the Digital Sea?
 Find Your Anchor.

 The freedom to work from anywhere promised adventure, but for many, it delivered a quiet, digital loneliness—a feeling of being adrift, without a map.
+This curated library presents the core frameworks of the Rooted Nomadism philosophy.
+Start with the foundational **Zellige Blueprint**—our operating system for intentional living—then explore specialized tools for creativity, communication, and community building.
+Each framework is a practical guide to turning ancient wisdom into modern resilience.

 **You don't have to choose between your roots and your wings.**